M-o-a-T/venusian/README.md

 If you do need to run non-Venus `armhf` binaries, we could alternately modify the Venus binaries so their loader is in `/v/l/` instead of `/lib/`.

-Feel free to supply a script that does this.
+Patches welcome.

 ### Venusian user

-The Venusian system runs as the user `venusian`.
+The Venusian system runs as the user `venus`.
 It's controlled by a user-level systemd instance and uses that user's session dbus instead of the system's.

 Thus, a simple `systemctl restart user@venus` restarts the whole Venus subsystem cleanly, without requiring a possibly-risky reboot that takes an order of magnitude longer and is much more disruptive.

 ### Devices ("udev")